Isn’t it annoying when it’s the gold standard for something that gets a bad rep?

 Does hydroquinone cause ochronosis?

-Ochronosis is a bluish black discoloration of the skin caused by a build-up of tyrosine or phenylalanine.
-Although it affects mainly people with black skin, it can occur in Hispanics and Caucasians as well.
-Its incidence is, however, low.
+But it’s rare.
 According to Dr Levitt, “a literature review of exogenous ochronosis and clinical studies employing hydroquinone (involving over 10,000 exposures under careful clinical supervision) reveal an incidence of exogenous ochronosis in the United States of 22 cases in more than 50 years”.

 Can hydroquinone cause irritations and allergies?

 It’s not over.
 Hydroquinone is accused of causing irritations and allergies, too.

 If you have sensitive skin, hydroquinone is as guilty as charged.
 Like all the most powerful ingredients, its effectiveness comes at a cost: redness and irritations.